Linuxfabrik/lfops/roles/nextcloud/README.md

 * App updates are applied automatically by the `nextcloud-app-update.timer` (enabled by default, disable via `nextcloud__timer_app_update_enabled`).
 The timer runs `/usr/local/bin/nextcloud-app-update`, which first checks whether any app update is pending.
 Nextcloud is switched into maintenance mode only when there is something to update; when everything is up to date the instance keeps serving requests untouched.
 After updating, the recommended database migrations (`db:add-missing-indices`, `db:add-missing-columns`, `db:add-missing-primary-keys`) are applied.
 A failed run leaves maintenance mode disabled again, so the instance does not stay offline, and reports the failure to systemd.
 * This automatic update covers app updates only.
 Updating the Nextcloud server itself is a separate, manual step via `/usr/local/bin/nextcloud-update`.
 * Nextcloud logs to `/var/log/nextcloud/nextcloud.log`, not to the data directory.
 On SELinux systems, fail2ban may only read files labeled as logs, and the fail2ban jail for Nextcloud reads this file.
+* The vHost serves plain HTTP and expects a reverse proxy in front that terminates TLS.
+Configure Nextcloud for it via `nextcloud__sysconfig__*_var` (see the example below), above all `trusted_proxies`: without it, Nextcloud sees every client with the address of the proxy, so its brute-force protection slows down all clients together and its log names the proxy instead of the client.
+The proxy also has to forward `/push/` to notify_push on port 7867 of the Nextcloud host (`/push/ws` as a WebSocket).
+* Behind a reverse proxy, Nextcloud's own brute-force protection slows down password guessing, which is why `trusted_proxies` matters. fail2ban cannot help there, since every client reaches the host from the proxy's address.
+On a Nextcloud host that clients reach directly, set `setup_nextcloud__skip_fail2ban: false`: the playbook then runs fail2ban with a jail that bans IPs with too many failed Nextcloud logins.
+The reverse proxies listed in `trusted_proxies` are never banned, in any jail.

 ## Dependent Roles